 Over the past few years, I’ve been able to build up my focus and my mindfulness journey to capture what I believe is the center of being – the present.

-For many, the time it takes to make a choice – the space between action and reaction – is inconsequential and but a nanosecond.
+For many, the time it takes is to make a choice – the space between action and reaction -is inconsequential and but a nanosecond.

 But for those who practice mindfulness, choices are so much more meaningful and are not measured by time but by space – the space between cause and effect where our expressed differences define our relationship with the present.